Understanding the difference in the “Authority” levels of a SLED Security Officer is the whole difference.

 Remember, this ONLY APPLIES to the property you are paid to protect.

 - SLED Certified Concealed Armed.
 This Security Officer is the “Top of the line” Security Officer.
 He is Armed and has full authority of your property and can do everything that the local Police Department can do.
 He can carry OC Pepper Spray, Tasers as well.
 He can also dress in plain clothes with a weapon on his hip or concealed?
 Plain clothes is often used for Loss Prevention or Body Guard Services.
 “Concealed” does NOT mean you can use your SC CWP (personal permit) for this.
-This Certification is totally different.
+The CWP Certification is totally different from the Security Concealed Armed Permit.

 - SLED Certified Unarmed with Authority.
 He is Un-armed and has full authority of your property and can do everything that the local Police Department can do…BUT, not being Armed, this is risky.
 He can carry OC Pepper Spray, Tasers as well.
 If you are expecting a Security Officer to be Un-Armed but are asking him to lay down some after hour rules, remove people from your site, direct people to leave an area…..then the Officer should have a way to protect himself with “Less than lethal” options such as Pepper Spray and / or a Taser.